 How often is this AI regulation status tracker verified?

 It is verified against official sources and updated when a status materially changes.
-Every entry carries a status label and a last-verified date; this version was verified on 13 June 2026.
-Because the EU Digital Omnibus is in active trilogue and several US state laws have shifted dates more than once, treat the dates as accurate at the verification date and confirm against the cited official source before relying on any single deadline for a decision.
+Every entry carries a status label and a last-verified date; this version was re-verified on 17 August 2026, and where a source could not be read the entry now says so rather than repeating an unconfirmed figure.
+Because several US state laws have shifted dates more than once, treat the dates as accurate at the verification date and confirm against the issuing body's own record before relying on any single deadline for a decision.

 References